Hosting a Favorite Things party

 Favorite Things Party gift ideas

 There are endless ideas of items you could select for your favorite thing.
-If you are looking for just a few ideas, I have compiled some below to be a bit of an inspirational jumping off point!
+If you are looking for some favorite things party gift ideas, I have compiled some below to be a bit of an inspirational jumping off point!

 How to prepare for a Favorite Things Party